-The Audit Committee reports to the Board of Directors.
-The Audit Committee is composed of three members of the Board of Directors.
-During 2019, five meetings were held.
+The Audit Committee is composed of the full Board of Directors.
+During 2019, nine meetings were held.
 The Audit Committee responsibilities generally include, but are not limited to:

 - oversight of the financial reporting risk and the accuracy of the quarterly and annual shareholder reports; - the oversight of the system of internal controls related to the preparation of quarterly and annual shareholder reports; - the review and assessment of the impact of accounting and auditing developments on the consolidated financial statements; and - the establishment and maintenance of procedures for the receipt, retention and treatment of confidential and anonymous submission of concerns regarding accounting, internal accounting controls or auditing matters.